Skip to main content

 Sorrel Drink

-Made from the sepals of the sorrel plant (hibiscus), this ruby-red beverage is spiced with cinnamon, cloves, and ginger.
-While available year-round, it's particularly associated with Christmas celebrations.
+Made from the sepals of the sorrel plant (a hibiscus), this ruby-red drink is spiced with cinnamon, cloves, and ginger.
+You can get it any time of year, but it's most closely tied to Christmas.

 otherCold